idaholab/moose/framework/doc/content/source/utils/NestedSolve.md

-Specializations and overloads exist for the `nonlinear` solve API to deal with the special cases of 1x1 systems (with the solution,residual, and Jacobians being `Real` scalars), and for 3x3 systems (with the solution and residual bein `RealVectorValues` and Jacobians being `RankTwoTensor` values).
+Specializations and overloads exist for the `nonlinear` solve API to deal with the special cases of 1x1 systems (with the solution,residual, and Jacobians being `Real` scalars), and for 3x3 systems (with the solution and residual being `RealVectorValues` and Jacobians being `RankTwoTensor` values).
 The correct overload is picked based on the type `T` of the initial `guess` parameter.